darcyjamieson/DataScienceCourse3_wk4_project/CodeBook.md

 The accelerometer measured signals were provided in two components: a Gravity component and a Body component.
 The mean and standard deviation of these measurements are the values that were extracted and summarised for analysis using the provided script (run_analysis.R).

-The objective of this script is to take the raw data from the local subfolder called "UCI HAR Dataset"  containing a combination of text files and combine the data into a useful tidy dataset in one space seperated text file (AveActivityMeasOutput.txt).
+The objective of this script is to take the raw data from the working directory or subfolders containing a combination of text files and combine the data into a useful tidy dataset in one space seperated text file (AveActivityMeasOutput.txt).